rkblake/FencingTournamentTool/README.md

     * All basic features working
     * Split project into SWIFA and USFA parts
     * Added more checking on user registration
+* 0.2.0
+    * Added more constraints to forms
+    * Prevented event date in the past

 ## Meta